-- 1. The SELPA shall submit by transfer the amounts to be transferred from the member LEAs to the Joint Risk Fund (0282 Mgmt) in accordance with the following schedule: - 50% of the amount based on the PY October pupil count will be transferred in November/December. - The balance, adjusted to the actual CY October pupil count will be transferred in May/June after ratification by the Superintendents' Council.
+- 1. The SELPA shall submit by transfer the amounts to be transferred from the member LEAs to the Joint Risk Fund (0282 Mgmt) in accordance with the following schedule: - 50% of the amount based on the PY October pupil count will be transferred in November/December after fiscal notification to the Superintendents' Council. - The balance adjusted to the actual CY October pupil count will be transferred in May/June after fiscal notification to the Superintendents' Council.